-Get ready to spend your money on one of the rarest products in the world … one that DOES what it says it’s going to do!
-The at home LED Nail lamp actually works!
+One of my most used Christmas presents ever is the LED Nail lamp because it’s one of the rarest products in the world … one that actually DOES what it says it’s going to do!
+The at home LED Nail lamp actually works.

 At the end of my forearms I have been blessed with the delicate bone structure of a sparrow.
 Two very elegant, ladylike wrists.

 They’re the kind of wrists you might see in a faux diamond bracelet commercial or being spritzed with floral and candy notes in a Mariah Carey perfume ad.

 Protruding from those wrists are two blobs of man hands.
 The kind you might see splashing on Old Spice or breaking the neck of a Wildebeest.

 They are the stubby, square palmed, short fingered hands of a doer.
 I can deal with having man hands; they’ve served me well holding up to the daily DIY punishment I put them through.
 What I can’t deal with is doing my nails only to have them look like a wreck a day later.
 Even THOUGH if my nails are grown and done my hands look one trillion times better.
 They look almost … well, not like a woman’s hands but at least better than regular man hands.

 Once I do my nails my hands are elevated from barbarian to “B” level Drag Queen.
 “A” levels like Ru Paul would chop their hands off before they got on a stage with my stumpy digits.

 So I do my nails.
 Precisely 3 hours later my hands look as though I have indeed snapped the neck of a Wildebeest and then repeatedly filed the tops of my nails with its broken teeth.

 I am not the kind of woman who can maintain nice nails.